 Our city’s center is spotted with historic neighborhoods – the largest collection of antebellum homes in our state – and classic establishments, including the Weeden House, Harrison Brothers Hardware, the Huntsville Depot and the unforgettable Alabama Constitution Hall Park, where visitors can be transported to that historic moment in 1819 when Alabama became a state.
 Of course, being Huntsville, there are also high-rise condos, lofts and modest bungalows amidst all of this history.
 From the outskirts of town to the heart of the “Rocket City,” charm and tradition rest comfortably alongside progress and modernity.

-Explore Huntsville's downtown area on two wheels through the Downtown BlueBikes program - a bike-sharing program operated by Zagster.
-BlueBike stations are located throughout the downtown area, and they're accessible to all visitors through the tap of an app.
+Explore Huntsville's downtown area on two wheels through the Downtown BlueBikes program - a bike-sharing program.
+BlueBike stations are located throughout the downtown area, and they're accessible to all visitors through the tap of the Movatic app.

 Districts & Neighborhoods

 - Space Camp®